BrendaMichelle/content-slideshow-events-lab/README.md

 ## Assignment

 In this challenge, we're going to be working on a site that allows our user to view random content.
 For the bored users out there!
+We're going to be using data from an array of objects inside the `data.js` file.
 We're going to give our users the ability to:

 - View some intitial random content on page load
 - Click on the "show random picture" button to view random content from our `contentArray` array